Anil-Gaihre/anil-gaihre.github.io/_publications/analysis.md

 ---
-title: "Do bitcoins users really care about anonymity"
+title: "Do bitcoins users really care about anonymity?"
 collection: publications
 permalink: /publication/2018-12-13-analysis
 excerpt: 'This paper examines the Bitcoin transaction graphs to answer two critical yet unanswered questions concerning anonymity and privacy: Do typical Bitcoin users care about anonymity?
 Do critical users care about anonymity?'